7h3rAm/7h3rAm.github.io/_posts/flowinspect.md

 [27-Nov-2014 09:35:10.953669 IST] [doexit] NORM: Session completed in 0:00:00.097070.
 Exiting.
 ```

 With the default options, Flowinspect will trace all TCP sessions from the input pcap and show a hexdump summary on a per packet basis.
 As can be seen from the output above, there is just one TCP session in the input pcap.
 The data sent by the client to the server is labelled as CTS (Client-to-Server) and that sent by the server in response is labelled as STC (Server-to-Client).
-In the last hexdump output, the second MATCH line shows that the STC buffer is of size 4857B, ie, the server replied with ~4.7KB of data for the initial request which was of size 627B.
+In the last hexdump output, the second MATCH line shows that the STC buffer is of size `4857B`, ie, the server replied with `~4.7KB` of data
+for the initial request which was of size `627B`.

+## Operating Modes
-## Regex Inspection Mode
+### Regex Inspection Mode
 Each of the inspection engines are triggered once the `libnids` engine completes reassembly and provides CTS/STC buffers per session.
 These buffers are then passed on to respective inspection engines.
 Let's now have a look at each of the inspection mode options, starting with regex mode first.
 Here's a listing of options available for regex mode inspection:

 ```